-18CSE209 SOFTWARE ENGINEERING LABORATORY
+18CSIT207 SOFTWARE ENGINEERING LABORATORY

-This course presents software engineering techniques and explains the software development lifecycle, including software specification, Requirement analysis, design implementation, testing and maintenance.
+.
+This course presents software engineering techniques and explains the software development life-cycle, including software specification, Requirement analysis, design implementation, testing and maintenance.
 This course covers on past and current trends in software development practices.
 This course is designed to cover fundamentals of Software Engineering concepts, requirement analysis, process models, Design issues, modeling, testing strategies, project management, Risk strategy, quality management.
 The course will present a variety of tools, in the context of team production of publicly releasable software.
 The main goal of this course for each student to build their ability to do useful applications that could be released for real-world use.

-- 1. To make students to learn different phases life cycle models in software engineering - 2.
-To make students to learn about functional and nonfunctional requirements. - 3.
-To make students to draw the UML diagram - 4.
-To make students to build the small project. - 5.
-To provide better understanding of splitting of module, designing and building the software project.
+- 1. To make students to learn Different life cycle models. - 2.
+To make students to learn different phases in software engineering. - 3.
+To make students to learn about testing strategies. - 4.
+To provide better understanding of software quality and project management techniques

-Exercises:
+Experiments: